Spark joy in your health?

 2. Cleanses.
 You have an excellent way of cleaning your insides already.
 It’s called your liver.
 No juice will ever outsmart it.

 3. Products that promise the better (insert body part here).
-Many women over 50 are really good at being comfortable in their own skin from the inside, but many of us are still wanting thinner thighs, a smaller butt, tighter skin…as you know, this list is endless.
+Many women over 50 are really good at being comfortable in their own skin from the inside, but many of us still pursue improvements in smaller thighs, better skin…as you know, this list is endless.
 Let’s make this the year to thank all of those crazy devices and then throw them away.

 4. Exercise that you hate.
-I hate racquets sports, throwing a Frisbee, and skiing.
+I dislike racquets sports, throwing a Frisbee, and skiing.
 Guess what sports I never do?
-If you hate the gym, don’t go.
+If you don't like the gym, don’t go.

 In the developed world, most of us get all the nutrients we need from our diet.
 I caveat this with not letting go of certain supplements for which you might have a medical need (like iron or calcium).
 Save your money to treat yourself to something that really makes you feel good and nurtures your body.

-5. Gwyneth Paltrow and similar pseudoscience peddlers.
+5. GOOP and similar pseudoscience peddlers.
 Seriously.
-Snake oil saleswomen who have a lot of money for slick marketing are the most dangerous people to sell wellness products.
+Those who have a lot of money for slick marketing are the most dangerous people to sell wellness products.
 Abandoning scientific research for storytelling can be lethal when it comes to your health.
-And please, for the love of God, let’s include Gwyneth’s jade eggs and vaginal steaming in the wellness garbage bag.

 Even if it’s not as sexy, we need evidence to make thoughtful decisions about where to expend our energy when we are trying to live a healthier life.
 Let’s hang on to what we know works and spark some joy by throwing away all those crazy powders and potions that make us feel guilty anyway.